 On completion of this course, the student will be able to:

-- be able to complete programming and software documentation within specified parameters and to a professional standard.
+- Be able to undertake spatial data Input / Output in standard formats and to interface Python with other proprietary software and be able to complete programming and software documentation within specified parameters and to a professional standard

 Sedgewick R, and Wayne K (2011):,Algorithms 4th edition